build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ---
 title: "Bootstrapping an Amazon EC2 Instance Using User-data to Run a Python Web App"
-description: "Deploy a Python web application to an EC2 instance running nginx and uWSGI, using a CI/CD Pipeline."
+description: "Deploy a Python web application to an EC2 instance running Nginx and uWSGI, using a CI/CD Pipeline created with Amazon CDK."
 tags:
     - aws
     - tutorials